NathanDuran/CAMS-Dialogue-Annotation/README.md

 TODO-ADD CITATION INFO

-This repository contains all necessary code to run the tool, the annotation data produced, and the Python scripts used to calculate inter-annotator agreement and analyse the results.
+This repository contains all necessary code to run the tool, the annotated datasets, and the Python scripts used to calculate inter-annotator agreement and analyse the results.
 The server side implementation is written using Python 3.6 and [Flask](http://flask.pocoo.org/), and client side written in JavaScript.